snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipment_groups.md

 ### Versioning

-Versioning exists as a means to identify any shipment group by `custom_reference`, even though `custom_references` can be re-used as long as they are not shared with any open groups.
+Versioning enables you to identify any shipment group by `custom_reference`, even though `custom_references` can be re-used as long as they are not shared with any open groups.

 [!include[_shipments_group_versioning](../includes/_shipments_group_versioning.md)]